Art Mediation and Cultural Management

 Our programme is characterised by an interdisciplinary approach thanks to collaboration between the Department of Art History in the Faculty of Art and Humanities and the Faculty of Business Administration and Economics at Heinrich Heine University as well as by the dialogue-based exchange with the students and stakeholders in the cultural sector.

-(1) A BA in business administration or economics is relevant if the student obtained sufficient knowledge of business administration theory [generally at least 60 ECTS points], more in-depth knowledge of macroeconomic theory and policy [generally at least 20 ECTS points] as well as a basic knowledge of statistical methodology [generally at least 10 ECTS points].
+(1) A Bachelor's degree in economics is relevant if sufficient knowledge of business administration [usually at least 60 ECTS credits], in-depth knowledge of economic theory and economic policy [usually at least 12 ECTS credits] and basic knowledge of statistics [usually at least 6 ECTS credits] have been acquired.

-(2) A BA in arts is relevant if the student obtained knowledge in the field of art history that corresponds in terms of scope and content at least to the corresponding BA programme for the complementary subject at HHU.
-The following requirements must be met for this purpose:
+(2) A Bachelor of Arts is relevant to art majors if knowledge in the field of art history has been acquired that is at least equivalent in scope and content to the corresponding BA supplemental major at HHU.
+To this end, the following requirements must be met:

-(3) A BA with an interdisciplinary gearing is relevant if the student acquired knowledge in the fields of arts and culture and in business administration theory that meet at least the following requirements in terms of scope and content:
+(3) An interdisciplinary Bachelor's degree is relevant to the discipline if knowledge has been acquired in both arts and cultural studies and business administration that meets at least the following requirements in scope and content:

-a.
-Basic knowledge of business administration theory with a scope of at least 54 ECTS.
+- a.
+Basic knowledge of business administration to the extent of at least 30 ECTS credits.

 The interdisciplinary masters programme teaches students skills in the different areas of art mediation and cultural management.
 In addition to a systematic knowledge of the fundamentals of art history and business administration theory, students acquire an extensive theoretical and practical knowledge of an entrepreneurial approach and learn and test arts concepts of mediation in museums and art dealing.
 The main pillars of the programme are the cross-faculty approach to the course offering and the strategic collaboration with a large number of cooperation partners outside of the university from the diverse field of arts and culture in the Rhine and Ruhr regions.
 Alongside a core group of full-time lecturers, the masters programme also features alternating high-profile assistant lecturers from the national and international arts and culture scene.
 In addition to the varied teaching offering at the university, regular public presentations, conferences and discussions are held that relate to and expand on the content of the programme.